filobot/docs/modules/actions-list.md

 title: Action List
 description:
 published: true
-date: Thu Nov 11 2021 16:48:46 GMT+0000 (Coordinated Universal Time)
+date: Thu Nov 11 2021 17:26:09 GMT+0000 (Coordinated Universal Time)
-dateCreated: Thu Nov 11 2021 16:48:46 GMT+0000 (Coordinated Universal Time)
+dateCreated: Thu Nov 11 2021 17:26:09 GMT+0000 (Coordinated Universal Time)
 tags:
 editor: markdown
 ---

+Some of the sanctions described below aren't available in all modules

-> `KICK`
+> `Delete the message`
-> This sanction will temporary kick the user in question from the server.
 >
+> Filo requires the following advanced permission: ``MANAGE_MESSAGES``.

+> `Warn the user`
+> This action will warn the user the user in question from the server.

+> `Delete the message & Warn the user`
+>
+> Filo requires the following advanced permission: ``MANAGE_MESSAGES``.

+> `Kick the user`
+> This action will kick the user the user in question from the server.
+>
 > Filo requires the following advanced permission: ``KICK_MEMBERS``.

-> `TEMPMUTE`
+> `Permanently mute the user`
-> This sanction will temporary mute the user in question from the server.
+> This action will permanently mute the user the user in question from the server.
 >
 > Filo requires the following advanced permission: ``MANAGE_ROLES``.

-> `MUTE`
+> `Temporarily mute the user`
-> This sanction will temporary mute the user in question from the server.
+> This action will temporarily mute the user the user in question from the server.
 >
 > Filo requires the following advanced permission: ``MANAGE_ROLES``.

-> `TEMPBAN`
+> `Permanently ban the user`
-> This sanction will temporary ban the user in question from the server.
+> This action will permanently ban the user the user in question from the server.
 >
 > Filo requires the following advanced permission: ``BAN_MEMBERS``.

-> `BAN`
+> `Temporarily ban the user`
-> This sanction will permanently ban the user in question from the server.
+> This action will temporarily ban the user the user in question from the server.
+>
+> Filo requires the following advanced permission: ``BAN_MEMBERS``.

+> `Softban the user`
+> This action will softban the user the user in question from the server.
 >
 > Filo requires the following advanced permission: ``BAN_MEMBERS``.